jaysen/WikiTool/docs/DISTROBOX_SETUP.md

 # Build the project
 dotnet build

-# Run the desktop UI
+# Run your application
-dotnet run --project src/WikiTools.Desktop/WikiTools.Desktop.csproj

-# Or run the CLI
-dotnet run --project src/WikiTools.CLI/WikiTools.CLI.csproj
+dotnet run --project path/to/your.csproj
 ```

-## Accessing Your Wikis
+## File Access

-Your `~/wikis` directory is automatically mounted in the container at the same path.
-You can access:
+Your entire home directory is automatically available in the container at the same path, so all your files and projects are accessible.
-- `~/wikis` - Obsidian and WikidPad wikis
-- All subdirectories within

-The desktop application will be able to browse and convert your wiki files.

 ## Container Management